What types of samples are available?

 What is the process for requesting specimens?

-Applicants are to cover handling fees and shipping costs, unless otherwise agreed with FIND.
-Handling fee is US$ 20 per aliquot.
-Shipment costs will depend on the destination address.
-Estimates can be provided in advance upon request.
+Applicants are to cover handling fees and shipping costs unless otherwise agreed with FIND.
+Handling fees will be communicated upon request.
+Shipment costs should be covered by the requester and will depend on the destination address.

 How will the request be evaluated?